-TERESA HARDING Mayor, City of Ipswich WELCOME TO IPSWICH, one of the most liveable and fastest growing cities in South-East Oueensland.
+TERESA HARDING Mayor, City of Ipswich WELCOME TO IPSWICH, one of the most liveable and fastest growing cities in South East Queensland.
 Beautiful parks and natural areas, world-class heritage sites and a vibrant local restaurant scene are some of the wonderful experiences available to residents and visitors.
-Our region is growing rapidly; in the past year we welcomed more than 6,200 residents and by 2041, more than 535,000 people are expected to call this city home.
-Ipswich has a proud history with RAAF Base Amberley, and Ipswich City Council recognises the key role the Defence sector plays in our local economy and social fabric.
-It is the second largest export industry with a total \$1.4 billion, almost one fifth (19.7%) of all exports, this compared with 5.8% across Queensland.
-Defence has played a pivotal role to the industry and its supply chain with 14% of value added and an increase of \$313 million over five years.
-Council is focused on our community and providing support to Defence and Defence families through city planning, industry attraction and advocacy.
-My personal link to the Defence family is strong.
-I served in the Army and worked in the APS in Defence, my husband retired from RAAF recently after 34 years and 10 months of service and my son is a serving member of the RAAF, and another son served in the Army.
+Our region is growing rapidly.
+Each year, we welcome more than 6,000 residents and by 2046, it is expected that 533,000 residents will call Ipswich home; compared to our current 256.000 residents.
+Ipswich has a proud history with RAAF Base Amberley, and the City of Ipswich recognises the key role the Defence sector plays in our social fabric and local economy.
+Many community and sporting groups in Ipswich have ADF members, their families and veterans as leaders and members.
+I encourage you to join our local community, you will be warmly welcomed.
+The city includes a stellar list of defence industry primes and related sector players at RAAF Base Amberley and in Ipswich, including Northrop Grumman, Boeing, TAE Aerospace, Rheinmetall Defence Australia, Lockheed Martin, Thales, Spotless, Downer, Serco and Wilson My personal link to Defence is strong.
+I served in the Army and worked in the APS in Defence, my husband completed almost 35 years of service in the RAAF, our son is a serving member of the RAAF, and our other son has also served in the Army.
 On behalf of Ipswich City Council, I welcome you to Ipswich and I hope you enjoy your posting at RAAF Base Amberley and living in Ipswich.